dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Hive Door

 * Blocks access to Hive
-* Key is at one of the small bees in the outside-grub room in Hive
+* Key is at the lowest Hiveling in the outside-grub room in Hive

 ## Joni's Door